rfrazier716/rfrazier716.github.io/posts/design_a_camera_1.rst

 Our First Ray Trace
 --------------------

 With our components defined we're ready to simulate.
 The only thing we need is a test source that generates rays to trace through the system.
-PyRayT's :code:`LineOfRays` is perfect for this, as it generates a set of linearly spaced rays projected towards the +x axis.
+For that we'll use PyRayT's :code:`LineOfRays` which generates a set of linearly spaced rays projected towards the +x axis.
 The last step is to load all the components into a :code:`RayTracer` object and run the :code:`trace` function.

 .. container::